wujinjun-MC/baritone_1.21.5/SETUP.md

 ## Command Line
 On Mac OSX and Linux, use `./gradlew` instead of `gradlew`.

-If you have errors with a package missing please make sure you have setup your environment, and are using Oracle JDK 8 for 1.12.2-1.16.5, JDK 16+ for 1.17.1, and JDK 17+ for 1.18.1.
+If you have errors with a package missing please make sure you have setup your environment, and are using Oracle JDK 8 for 1.12.2-1.16.5, JDK 16 for 1.17.1, JDK 17 for 1.18.1-1.20.4, and JDK 21 for 1.20.5+

 To check which java you are using do
 `java -version` in a command prompt or terminal.